-As storms don't occur equally between different years (see Figure 10), defining the cap on a yearly basis would lead Elia to be sufficiently conservative to cover all events that could reasonably occur during 1 year.
+As storms' occurrence varies over years (see Figure 10), defining the cap on a yearly basis would lead Elia to be sufficiently conservative to cover all events that could reasonably occur during 1 year.
 When considered retrospectively, the cap would likely be considered as too high on certain years.
 For this reason, Elia would consider applying the cap over fixed periods of 5 years.

 The trigger to preventively curtail wind parks would be based on the storm tool.
-Unless the liquidity on the intra-day market is sufficient to take the decision closer to real-time, the decision would be notified before the day-ahead gate closure time, in order to allow the BRP to not commercialize its production in DA, or to make sure that the BRP is able to find in the market the energy necessary to compensate a lack of production, if relevant.
+Unless the liquidity on the intra-day market is sufficient to take the decision closer to real-time, the decision would be notified before the single day-ahead coupling gate closure time, in order to allow the BRP to not commercialize its production in DA, or to make sure that the BRP is able to find in the market the energy necessary to compensate a lack of production, if relevant.
 A security margin on the starting and ending time of curtailment would be considered to cover cases where storms occur earlier than forecasted.
 The preventive curtailment would result in an additional incentive for the wind parks to select technologies with favorable storm shut-down behavior, as this behavior is modeled in the storm tool.
 The flexibility that Elia expects to be able to activate would also be considered in the process.

-An order of magnitude of the cap would be 75 equivalent full production hours of preventive curtailment spread over a period of 5 years.
-This is however a very preliminary figure to be confirmed on the basis of additional statistics to be calculated.
+An order of magnitude of the cap would be 75 equivalent full production hours16 of imposed preventive curtailment spread over a period of 5 years.
+This is however a very preliminary figure to be confirmed on the basis of additional statistics to be calculated, based on expected production profiles during storms and forecast quality.
 The cap will also depend on the timing of the decision to curtail, as:

-- More accurate estimations of flexibility that Elia expects to be able to activate would allow to decrease the volume to be curtailed - More accurate forecasts would allow to lower the security margin on the starting and ending time of curtailment.
+More accurate estimations of flexibility that Elia expects to be able to activate would allow to decrease the volume to be curtailed